Skip to main content

 (4) A list of the states in which the terminal distributor may legally sell dangerous drugs.

-(5) The name, address and how the state licensing agency and the drug enforcement administration may be contacted in each state in which the person is authorized to do business.
+(5) The name, address, and how the state licensing agency and the drug enforcement administration may be contacted in each state in which the person is authorized to do business.
 This may include a link to the agency's and the drug enforcement administration's website.

-(E) Any Ohio licensed terminal distributor requesting personal information from the public by way of the internet (questionnaire forms, e-mail, etc.) must provide for security and confidentiality of the information.
+(E) Any Ohio licensed terminal distributor requesting personal information from the public by way of the internet (e.g., questionnaire forms, e-mail, etc.) must provide for security and confidentiality of the information.
 This portion of the website must also provide information regarding how the personal information will be used, pursuant to all federal and state laws, rules, and regulations, and ensure that such information is not used for purposes not disclosed without the written informed consent of the patient or person submitting personal information.

-Last updated March 19, 2024 at 2:56 PM
+Last updated July 1, 2024 at 5:27 PM

 Supplemental Information